antonioribeiro/dotfiles/README.md

 #### Select your packages

-You can rename the .defaults to remove or add more packages to be installed.
+You can rename all the `.defaults` files to disable or add more packages to be installed.

 #### Edit the `base.sh` file